Orange Cranberry Scones

 Instructions

 • Preheat oven to 400.
 Place baking rack in the middle-low position.
-Line a baking sheet with parchment or a Silpat and set aside.
+Line a baking sheet with parchment paper or a Silpat.
+Set aside.

 • In a medium bowl, combine the flour, sugar, baking powder, baking soda, and salt.
 Add the orange zest and cranberries and whisk together again.
 Grate the frozen butter (a food processor makes that job super easy, but you can also just do it on a regular box grater).
 Toss the grated butter into the flour mixture and combine it with your fingers until it resembles coarse meal.
 Set aside.